Food & Wine names best new U.S. restaurants

-NEW YORK (Reuters) - Food & Wine magazine on Thursday handed out its first annual restaurant awards for U.S. eateries which it said “represent some of the most compelling restaurant trends today.”
+NEW YORK, June 4 (Reuters) - Food & Wine magazine on Thursday handed out its first annual restaurant awards for U.S. eateries which it said “represent some of the most compelling restaurant trends today.”

 “These awards celebrate all kinds of amazing dining experiences, from the most forward-thinking chefs and restaurateurs in the country,” Dana Cowin, the editor-in-chief of the magazine, said in a statement.
 “I love how diverse and trendsetting these places are and how fun.”